LAION-AI/Open-Assistant/copilot/README.md

 copilot env deploy
 ```

-This will create a variety of aws roles and services needed for deployment.
+This will create a variety of AWS roles and services needed for deployment.

 ```sh
 copilot deploy